Animation: Captain Pronin

 - Gratuitous English:

 - Captain Pronin's theme song.

-- Parody Sue: Pronin himself is infallible and adored by everyone who isn't the villain.
+- Parody Sue: Pronin himself is extremely capable, almost infallible, and adored by everyone but the villains.
 Subverted in the second episode where for most of it, the audience is watching a robot lookalike of him.

 - Red-Headed Hero: Obviously.

 - Vocal Evolution: In each and every film, Pronin becomes a bit more hammy.
 In the first, he is quite stoic and reserved.
 In the second, he is a bit more hammy, acting kind of like Arnold Schwarzenegger until the very end, when... hoo boy.
 In the third, he is a full-blown Large Ham, who even takes time out to shill for his brand of rubber police baton while whaling on the Big Bad.
 In the fourth... well let's just say between Pronin's attempts at playing the accordion and dancing ballet, the scenery was well and truly chewed.